unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 2 ways to create Impact Maps:

 - take existing backlog and reverse engineer it (possibly a common place to start it in most of companies)
-- start from Goals (probably cleaner but in practice happens less often)
+- start from Goals (probably cleaner but in practice happens less often - usually goals are vague, misleading or incorrect)

 Common mistakes with Impact Maps: